I visited a car dealer recently and he told me that I am required to pay sales tax on the car manufacturer's rebate. Is that correct?

 As a retailer, am I required to collect sales tax on sales made over the Internet and shipped to Wisconsin addresses?

-engaged in business in Wisconsin (e.g., have nexus in Wisconsin).
+engaged in business in Wisconsin (e.g., have a physical presence in Wisconsin).

 Are transportation charges subject to sales tax?

 When a retailer sells taxable products or taxable services, the retailer's total charge, including its charge for delivery, is taxable.
 This is the case whether delivery is made by the seller's vehicle, a common or contract carrier, or the United States Postal Service.